 The corridor quickly became pitch black.

 I could hear voices from further inside.
-I decided to leave, because I imagined that the owner of those voices would attack, kill, rape, and mug me, and probably in that order.
+I decided to leave, because I imagined that the owner of those voices would attack, rape and kill me, although not necessarily in that order.

 So I left the haunted house.
 I walked on and came across a mirror maze.

 Some of the mirrors had been graffitied on or smashed, but most were still intact.
 The maze itself was surprisingly easy, probably because the walls were broken in places, creating handy short-cuts.

 On one side of the park was an impressive fake mountain.

 I found a door, but the mountain was pitch black inside.
 (It turns out a lot of places were pitch black inside.
 Who would have guessed?)